hydrosquall/caravan/README.md

 Welcome to The Caravan - A Cycling-Activist Performance Art Piece Exhibiting in Branford College, Downtown New Haven, The Internet, and potentially [your venue](mailto:marcusrussi+caravan@gmail.com).
-A framework and example of a modern, hyper-local, highly reproducible, community-oriented, open-source social movement.
+A framework and example of a modern, hyper-local, highly reproducible, community-oriented, open-source social movement, a Public Art Project, and a Distributed Performance Art project.
 Currently evolving at the speed of the internet connections of Caravan's contributors.

+We are currently seeking funding through a Yale [Creative and Performing Arts](creativeandperformingarts.yale.edu/cpa-guidelines) grant.
+More funding sources are under consideration.
+Do you have experience with grant-writing, grant-writing for art projects, grant-writing for social movements, or a keen interest in one or more of the aforementioned areas of expertise?
+Get in [touch](mailto:marcusrussi+caravan@gmail.com)!

-## Marcus Russi/The Caravan, _A Potentially Productive Use of Social Media_, mixed media, 2017
+## Marcus Russi/The Caravan, _A Potentially Productive Use of Social Media_, social media, 2017

 Our first piece was finished on Monday afternoon, and is currently on display on the Facebook Timeline of [Marcus Russi](https://www.facebook.com/marcus.russi).

 [View a preserved copy](https://github.com/marcusrussi/caravan/blob/master/Marcus%20Russi%2C%20%22A%20Potentially%20Productive%20Use%20of%20Social%20Media%22%2C%202017%2C%20mixed%20media.pdf)

-## Marcus Russi/The Caravan, _Walking Around My Neighborhood The Day After The Big Bang Noise_, 2017
+## Marcus Russi/The Caravan, _Walking Around My Neighborhood The Day After The Big Bang Noise_, social media, 2017

 Our second piece, comprising a few photographs, a multiplexed filename, and a hyperlink was finished on Tuesday evening, and is currently on display on the Facebook Timeline of [Marcus Russi](https://www.facebook.com/marcus.russi)